Florin Stoian — Product Designer

 05 The redesign — the catalogue

 The catalogue got the same thinking.
 The old All-Challenges page was a flat grid of medal thumbnails on white.
-It worked, but it sold the medal instead of the feeling of earning one, and your eye had nowhere to land.
-The redesign leads with photos of real people holding their medals, a line reminding you you're joining over a million others, cleaner cards, and a few nudges like bundles, discounts and “new” tags.
+It sold the medal; the feeling of earning one never came through, and your eye had nowhere to land.
+The redesign leads with photos of real people holding their medals, a line reminding you that over a million others have done this, cleaner cards, and a few nudges like bundles, discounts and “new” tags.
 Now it reads like a trip worth taking.

 /all-challenges — beforescroll ↕